Nivalyx/osu-wiki/wiki/Tournaments/ICC/2020/en.md

 1. Each player must use the `!roll` command once in #multiplayer in order to determine the banning and picking order.
    - The winner of the `!roll` gets to decide which player gets to pick and ban first.
    - This rule does not apply in the Group Stage lobbies.
-2. Each player has to ban **one beatmap** from the mappool.
+2. Each player has to ban **one beatmap** (in the Round of 16 and the Quarterfinals) or **two maps** (in the Semifinals and the Finals Week) from the mappool.
 These beatmaps are not allowed to be picked by any player during the entire match.
    - This rule does not apply in the Group Stage lobbies.
 3. Each player is free to select one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.
    - Warm-ups do not apply in the Group Stage lobbies.